Averydimbulb79/GPCH_kanban/README.md

 The dashboard does not provide real-time synchronisation between multiple computers.

-A shared backend or cloud database would be required if the project is later expanded into a simultaneously shared live operational board across multiple Crystal Club workstations.
+A shared backend or cloud database would be required if the project is later expanded into a simultaneously shared operational board across multiple Crystal Club workstations.

 ---